Making the Elite: Top Jobs, Disparities, and Solutions: A Model of the Job Placement Process

 \textbf{Job-specific cutoff.} The hiring cutoff result proven in Online Appendix Section~\ref{sec:appendix_prop} relies on the assumption that the information observed by job $j$ is sufficient for its valuation of $V_{ij}$.
 In other words, observing decisions of other jobs does not affect job $j$'s best estimate of $V_{ij}$.
-Note also that $\underline{k^{*}_{j}}$ is \emph{not} a structural parameter and will be allowed to change under counterfactuals.
+Note also that $\underline{k^{*}_{j}}$ is \emph{not a structural parameter} and will be allowed to change in counterfactual exercises.

-Notice also that the inclusion of the job-specific cutoff implies that parameters entering Equation~\ref{eq:8} are identified from \emph{within-job} variation.
-As mentioned in Section~\ref{sec:data overview firms}, each firm arrives on campus for a total of four years to conduct recruitment.
-During each of these years, a firm typically offers different salaries and non-pecuniary amenities for the same job designation.
-The cutoff, $\underline{k^{*}_j}$, basically acts like a fixed effect that controls for job-level (firm-job-designation-level) heterogeneity.
+The inclusion of the job-specific cutoff implies that parameters entering Equation~\ref{eq:8} are identified from \emph{within-job} variation.
+Recall, each firm arrives on campus for a total of four years to conduct recruitment and typically offers \emph{different} job-specific salaries and non-pecuniary amenities across years (Section~\ref{sec:data overview firms}).
+Overall, $\underline{k^{*}_j}$ acts as a fixed effect that controls for job-level (firm-job-designation-level) heterogeneity.
 In practice, $\underline{k_{j}}$ is modeled as a job-specific constant.

 \textbf{Student and job characteristics.} Student characteristics entering $S_{ij}$ include controls for pre-college skills, within-college academic performance, previous labor market experience, and other employer-relevant skills, including indicators for whether the student qualified for various stages of job search.
-Importantly, while I model firm hiring as a one stage process (motivated by Figure~\ref{fig:earnings gap hiring stage}), I still retain information about prior screening stages.
-I do so by adding indicators in $S_{ij}$ for students getting past the application reading, written test, or group debate stage.
-Note also that employers \emph{observe} pre-college skills, including high school grades and college entrance exam scores.
+Job characteristics entering $S_{ij}$ could potentially include the entire set of over 50 non-pecuniary amenities, as applicable.
+Importantly, while firm hiring is modeled as a one stage process, \emph{I retain information about prior screening stages}.
+I do so by adding indicators in $S_{ij}$ for students passing the application reading, written test, or group debate stage.
+Note also that \emph{employers observe pre-college skills} (e.g., college entrance exam scores) on the online job portal.\footnote{Note that while employers observe GPA (entrance exam scores) at the application reading stage, it is a very noisy signal of caste, especially outside the tails of the distribution (Online Appendix Figure~\ref{fig:common support}).}